LittleSaya/vulkan-tutorial.saya.pw/docs/en/03_Drawing_a_triangle/03_Drawing/01_Command_buffers.md

 vkCmdDraw(commandBuffer, 3, 1, 0, 0);
 ```

-The actual `vkCmdDraw` function is a bit anticlimactic, but it's so simple
+The actual `vkCmdDraw` function is a bit anticlimactic(突兀的), but it's so simple
 because of all the information we specified in advance.
 It has the following
 parameters, aside from the command buffer: